MicrosoftDocs/globalization/globalization/methodology/index.md

 3. Validate the localization round-trip from development to translator and back.

+   Perform an early pilot, perhaps with minimal content and only one or a few languages, to minimize surprises later.

+4. Implement the ability to choose the language and locale.

+   Having a means to select the language and locale independently from the language and locale of the platform makes it easy to develop, test, and debug with a minimum of friction.
+   Plus, it's a useful feature for users.

 This baseline should be maintained for the entire lifecycle of the product.

-Once you've set a strong baseline, you can start iterating!
+Once you've set a strong baseline, you can start iterating.
 For each sprint or milestone, evaluate your status and progress by defining [exit criteria](exit-criteria.md).

 For next steps, see [Global products and rapid development](rapid-development.md).